ibm-cloud-docs/cloud-object-storage-cli-plugin/cloud-object-storage-cli-reference.md

 		`--delete 'Objects=[{Key=string},{Key=string}],Quiet=boolean'`
 		* JSON Syntax:
 	`--delete file://<filename.json>`
-	The `--delete` command takes a JSON structure that describes the parts of the multipart upload that should be reassembled into the complete file.
+	The `--delete` command takes a JSON structure listing the objects to delete.
 In this example, the `file://` prefix is used to load the JSON structure from the specified file.
 	```
 	{
   	"Objects": [